radekbys/Maskcnn_masking_library_project/README.md

 * python script for downloading model and saving it as .onnx file
 * Cpp project in which i created the library using opencv and onnxruntime
 * directory with compiled library and required header files
+* model is trained on the COCO dataset
+* edit src/main.cpp definitions and compile to change detected class, car is default